Windows Media Player: Enhanced playback features

 Windows Media Player features universal brightness, contrast, saturation and hue adjustments and pixel aspect ratio for supported video formats.
 It also includes a 10-band graphic equalizer with presets and SRS WOW audio post-processing system.
 Windows Media Player can also have attached audio and video DSP plug-ins which process the output audio or video data.
-Video Smoothing was introduced in WMP 9 Series (Windows XP and later only) which upscales frame-rate by interpolating added frames, in effect giving a smoother playback on low-framerate videos.
+Video Smoothing was introduced in WMP 9 Series (Windows XP or later only) which upscales frame-rate by interpolating added frames, in effect giving a smoother playback on low-framerate videos.
 The player supports subtitles and closed-captioning for local media, video on demand streaming or live streaming scenarios.
 Typically Windows Media captions support the SAMI file format but can also carry embedded closed caption data.

 The player can use video overlays or VMR (Video Mixing Renderer) surfaces, if the video card supports them.
 In Windows XP, it uses VMR7 by default, but can also be made to use the more advanced YUV mixing mode by enabling the "Use high quality mode" option in Advanced Performance settings.
 This turns on deinterlacing, scaling and improved color accuracy.
 WMP 9 Series introduced native playback for deinterlacing for TV output.
 Version 9 introduced DXVA accelerated playback.
 Version 11 introduced improved support for DirectX accelerated decoding of WMV video (DXVA decoding).
-Up to version 11, it supported static lyrics and "Synchronized Lyrics,” by which different lines of lyrics can be time-stamped, so that they display only at those times.
+Up to version 11, it supported static lyrics and "Synchronized Lyrics", by which different lines of lyrics can be time-stamped, so that they display only at those times.
 Synchronized Lyrics also were accessible through the Advanced Tag Editor which was removed in version 12.

 Since Windows Media Player 9 Series, the player supports crossfading, audio dynamic range (Quiet Mode) for WMA Pro and WMA Lossless, and auto volume leveling for certain media which includes volume level/gain information such as MP3 or Windows Media.
 The player also supports extensive configurable privacy and security settings.